packetmonkey/uninitialized-memory.com/content/posts/implementing-md2-in-rust.md

 $
 ```

-Below in the example C implementation the following is done to bitmask 255 and give a similar result for a `t` variable size larger than 8 bits.
+Below in the example C implementation the following is done to bit mask 255 and give a similar result for a `t` variable size larger than 8 bits.

 ```c
   t = (t + i) & 0xff;